superfeedr/documentation/schema.md

  }
 {% endprism %}

-We recommend that you check the schema of some of the feeds you subscribe to, in order to confirm that the all the fields needed for your application are included.
-You should also use the [replay feature](/subscribers.html#replaying-notifications) to check past content's mapping.

-If you miss any of the content in the feeds, feel free to contact us at [info@superfeedr.com](mailto:info@superfeedr.com).
+It is recommended that you check the schema for some of the feeds to which you subscribe to make sure that all the required field for your application are included.
+Feel free to get in touch if you miss any content in the feeds.